APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/event-store-dynamodb-tables.md

 _This is the third part in an on-going blog series about [building an event sourcing system in Ruby using AWS Serverless technologies](/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/introduction)._

-_The article was originally part of Aggregate Persistence.
+_It was originally part of Aggregate Persistence.
 It grew a little bit too large for my tastes and I opted to separate this portion into it's own article.
 Enjoy!_

 In event sourcing, events are stored in a database called an event store.
 We’ll design one using AWS Serverless technologies and it will be the backbone of future articles that extend the event store.